Baked Rigatoni

 Baked rigatoni is a super easy dinner option for busy evenings.
 This gooey noodle bake is a dish that the entire family will enjoy!
 So filling, and loaded with marinara sauce and cheesy goodness.

-Baked Rigatoni Recipe
+The Best Baked Rigatoni

 If you love Italian food, then you are going to swoon over this hearty pasta bake.
 Baked rigatoni is one of the easiest ways to make a homemade Italian dinner.
 It's the ultimate comfort food!